Proclamation of the Kingdom of Saudi Arabia: Emirate of Riyadh (1902–1913)

-Emirate of Nejd and Hasa
+Emirate of Nejd and Hasa (1913–1921)

-In 1913, Ibn Saud captured the region of al-Hasa in Eastern Arabia from the Ottomans, resulting in the incorporation of al-Hasa into the Emirate of Riyadh before renaming of the latter into the Emirate of Nejd and Hasa.
+In 1913, Ibn Saud captured the region of al-Hasa in Eastern Arabia from the Ottomans.
+He subsequently incorporated al-Hasa into the Emirate of Riyadh before renaming of the latter into the Emirate of Nejd and Hasa.
 Ibn Saud signed the Treaty of Darin with Percy Cox in 1915 that somewhat attempted to define the emirate's boundaries.
-The aim of the treaty was make Ibn Saud agree to not to attack the British protectorates of Kuwait, Qatar and the Trucial States.
+The aim of the treaty was make Ibn Saud agree not to attack the British protectorates of Kuwait, Qatar and the Trucial States.

 In the outbreak of World War I, Sharif of Mecca Hussein bin Ali declared the Great Arab Revolt against the Ottoman Empire, thereby seceding from the latter and establishing the Kingdom of Hejaz besides joining the side of the Allied forces.
 He subsequently declared himself as the "King of the Arabs", a move which infuriated Ibn Saud alongside his Western allies.
 Ibn Saud began demanding negotiations to consider the borders between Hejaz and Nejd.
 Hussein rejected the demands and insulted Ibn Saud instead which led to the first clashes between the two in the al-Khurma dispute between 1918 and 1919.
 The war resulted in the defeat of the Hashemites and the capture of al-Khurma by the Ikhwan, however, the British intervention established a ceasefire between the two and averted the immediate collapse of the Hashemite kingdom.

-In 1920, following the end of World War I, the Ikhwan engaged with the Kuwaiti forces in the battles of Hamdh and Jahra after Salim al-Sabah demonstrated intentions of building a commercial city in the south of Kuwait, which was now close to the territories of the Emirate of Nejd and Hasa.
+In 1920, following the end of World War I, the Ikhwan engaged with the Kuwaiti forces in the battles of Hamdh and Jahra after Salim al-Sabah demonstrated intentions of building a commercial city in the south of Kuwait, which was now close to the territory of Emirate of Nejd and Hasa.
 Ibn Saud abandoned his desire to annex Kuwait after a British military intervention on the latter's side that resulted in a huge defeat to the Saudis.

-On the northern front, the Ikhwan were plundering Transjordan and massacring villages that came under their sway.
+On the northern front, the Ikhwan began plundering Transjordan and massacring villages that came under their sway.
 The raids posed a serious threat to the throne of Emir Abdullah, who was almost powerless in repelling those incursions.
 The British then stationed troops and began maintaining a small air force near Amman in order to safeguard its protectorate.
 The British RAF intercepted the incursions and posed a huge obstacle to the Ikhwan up until 1924 when the Ikhwan withdrew.

 The British then appointed Percy Cox, London's envoy to Mandatory Iraq to resolve the territorial disputes between the Emirate of Nejd and Hasa, Sheikhdom of Kuwait and Mandatory Iraq.
 The agreement was signed in December 1922 that established two neutral zones, one between Iraq and Kuwait and the other with Nejd and Kuwait, resulting in Kuwait losing two-thirds of its land.
 The convention intended to halt Ikhwan raids and incursions into Kuwaiti and Iraqi territories.